mybonk/mybonk-wiki/baby-rabbit-holes.md

   - ["what is the point of ZFS with only 1 disk"](https://www.truenas.com/community/threads/single-drive-zfs.35515/).
   - ["benefit/risk of ZFS with only 1 disk"](https://unix.stackexchange.com/questions/672151/create-zfs-partition-on-existing-drive) (also includes the commands for a little ZFS experimentation).
 ## cURL
-Great tutorial on how to use cURL
+Great tutorial on how to use cURL: [https://curl.se/docs/httpscripting.html](https://curl.se/docs/httpscripting.html)
 - `$ curl -O https://testdomain.com/testfile.tar.gz`: Download the file `testfile.tar.gz`.
 - `$ curl -o mydownload.tar.gz https://testdomain.com/testfile.tar.gz` (**little 'o'**): Download to the file `mydownload.tar.gz`.
 - `$ curl -I https://www.google.com`: Query the header of a server (same as `-head`).